Cost of living support

 6.3 Within the rural environment soft enclosure is generally required to the outer edge of plot frontages and plot enclosure (space permitting), this generally comprising hedging and, space permitting, tree(s).
 This soft enclosure needs to be complementary to its setting.

-6.5 Any proposed frontage railing enclosure generally needs to be in a vertical bar, this to complement the fenestration of the built form.
+6.5 Any proposed frontage railing enclosure in the urban environment generally needs to be in a vertical bar, this to complement the fenestration of the built form.

 7.1 POS proposals need to be cross-checked against the Council’s generic requirements, as follows: